mgp/book-notes/neat-words.md

 * purgatory (n): a place or condition of suffering or expiation
 * raise Cain (v): to raise trouble, raise hell
 * rapacious (adj): inordinately greedy, extortionate
+* referendum (n): a vote where an entire electorate is invited
 * rejoinder (n): a sharp or witty reply
 * salient (adj): most noticeable or important
 * samizdat (n): clandestine copying and distribution of banned literature